If you are having problems with a private landlord, there are a number of ways to resolve a complaint.

 Complaint to a council's tenancy relations officer

-Most councils have a Tenancy Relations Officer (TRO).
-The TRO can help if your landlord is breaking the law.
+Some councils have a Tenancy Relations Officer (TRO).
+A TRO can help if your landlord is breaking the law.

 If convicted, your landlord will have a criminal record, may be fined or even sent to prison.
 Your landlord may also have to pay you compensation.